nicholascannon/matrix-algebra/README.md

     make run ARGS="--sm 4 -t 4 -l -f data/matrices/int1.in"

+The above example multiplies the matrix stored in `data/matrices/int1.in` by the scalar 4, uses 4 threads and logs the output to file.

 ## Make commands

 - `make` -> compiles and builds executable into bin folder